-Aimee Payne, Digital Marketing Specialist.
+Aimee Payne, Marketing Manager.

 A digital marketing and writing expert, Aimee ensures clear understanding of a client's digital standing before offering data-informed strategies focused on measurable success.